Photon Propagation through Axion Clouds around Magnetized Compact Objects: Time Delays and Polarimetric Signatures: Abstract

 \section{Abstract}

-Temporal offsets between Gamma-Ray Bursts (GRBs) and high-energy neutrinos provide a useful probe of propagation effects in extreme astrophysical environments.
-We investigate whether such offsets can be generated by photon propagation through dense axion clouds gravitationally bound to magnetars.
-Working within axion electrodynamics, at the higher-loop vacuum-polarization effects, equivalent to the nonlinear Euler–Heisenberg theory in order to enhance the magnetic field effect extended by the axion sector, we derive the modified photon dispersion relations in the presence of a strong magnetic background and an oscillating axion field.
-We show that axion-photon mixing turns the magnetized vacuum into an anisotropic birefringent medium, leading to geometry-dependent deviations from luminal propagation and kinematic time delays that reach $\Delta t_{\perp}\simeq1.33\times10^{-12}\,\mathrm{s}$, for $\mathbf{k}\perp\mathbf{B}$.
-Although this effect is many orders of magnitude larger than the delays expected in diffuse astrophysical backgrounds, it remains far too small to account for the macroscopic offsets discussed in current multimessenger candidates.
-We further show that the same birefringent medium constrains the survival of the intrinsic linear polarization of prompt GRB emission, yielding the environmental bound $g_{a\gamma\gamma}\lesssim6.02\times10^{-14}\,\mathrm{GeV}^{-1}$ for benchmark magnetar-scale parameters and axion masses near $m_a\sim10^{-4}\,\mathrm{eV}$.
-Magnetar-hosted axion clouds emerge as a complementary environment with dispersive transport and polarimetric observables.
-Although the dispersion of light through such an axion medium does not bring a sufficient delay of GRB to rule out its interpretation as Lorentz invariance violation, the other measurable quantities unambiguously indicate the presence of a chiral medium and jointly probe the details of axion electrodynamics.
+Temporal offsets between Gamma-Ray Bursts (GRBs) and high-energy neutrinos probe propagation effects in extreme astrophysical environments.
+We investigate whether such offsets can be generated by photon propagation through dense axion clouds gravitationally bound to strongly magnetized compact objects, such as canonical pulsars.
+Working within the Euler--Heisenberg effective theory extended by the axion sector, we derive the photon dispersion relations in a strong magnetic background permeated by an oscillating axion field.
+The magnetized vacuum is birefringent already at the Euler--Heisenberg level and the axion cloud superimposes density-dependent, time-dependent, and parity-odd structure on this baseline.
+The resulting geometry-dependent deviations from luminal propagation yield kinematic time delays reaching $\Delta t_{\perp} \simeq 9.3 \times 10^{-12}\,\mathrm{s}$ for $\mathbf{k} \perp \mathbf{B}$, far too small to account for macroscopic multimessenger offsets, so that propagation through such environments cannot, by itself, rule out Lorentz-invariance violation as an explanation for GRB offsets.
+In the polarization sector, we show that the axion-induced circular birefringence is an endpoint effect and therefore does not produce a leading net rotation for a complete vacuum-to-vacuum transit through a localized cloud.
+For configurations with a nonzero axion-field endpoint contrast, the same parity-odd phase defines a conditional environmental sensitivity benchmark.
+We find that this mechanism is optimally sensitive in the ultralight regime, yielding a benchmark reach of $g_{a\gamma\gamma} \lesssim 2.5 \times 10^{-10}\,\mathrm{GeV}^{-1}$ for canonical pulsar fields and axion masses near $m_a \sim 10^{-9}\,\mathrm{eV}$, and we identify the parity-odd (chiral) birefringence induced by the oscillating cloud as the signature that distinguishes the axion contribution from the calculable QED baseline.